 CEXs are important online marketplaces for buying and selling crypto.
 Centralization means using a middleman like a bank to help with transactions via trusting them.

 Users trust exchanges to safely complete deals and match traders through their user networks.

-The major risk to rely on third-parties when safeguarding cryptocurrencies is that if the key is lost, then all the amount gets lost as well.
+Relying on third-parties to safeguard cryptocurrencies presents a major risk.
+If the third-party loses the key, they lose all the amounts as well.
+Decentralized exchanges mitigate this risk by allowing users to hold their own private keys.
 In the past, Exchanges have been ground for copious scams for this very reason, which proves that it much more secure storing crypto in one’s personal digital wallet.

 It’s more common for a centralized exchange to offer cryptocurrency/cryptocurrency pairing: this allows customers to trade, for instance, bitcoin for ether tokens.
 Fewer exchanges offer fiat currency/cryptocurrency pairs, which would allow, say, bitcoin for USD exchanges.

 Since many investors in the space are relatively new to investing in digital currencies, they may be more likely to turn to these types of exchanges.
 Some of these exchanges include Coinbase, Robinhood, Kraken, and Gemini.

 Centralized Exchange for Digital Assets / Financial Securities

 One of the most interesting tools is represented by SDX: it’s an exchange for financial tools for the Swiss market.
 Formed by a global community, their goal is to offer a world’s leading exchange for digital assets “where professional can access, transfer and store value”.